-- 55. Where landscaping is required within the development permit area, the Regional District may require the applicant to submit a landscaping plan prepared by a landscape architect or other qualified professional and security deposit equal to the total estimated costs of all materials and labour as determined by a landscape architect or other qualified person to the satisfaction of the Regional District. - 56.
-Applicants are encouraged to refer to the most recent edition of the British Columbia Landscape Standards published by the BC Society of Landscape Architects when creating their plan.
-Landscaping should be used in site design to achieve the following list of objectives: - a) retain existing healthy, mature trees and new plantings should consist of indigenous vegetation or other non-invasive vegetation suitable for local environmental conditions; - b) utilize a variety of native plants that are drought tolerant suitable to local growing conditions; - enhance the pedestrian experience (e.g., aesthetics, weather conditions, safe movement throughout site and visual
+- (Iv) Where landscaping is required within the development permit area, the Regional District may require the applicant to submit a landscaping plan prepared by a landscape architect or other qualified professional and security deposit equal to the total estimated costs of all materials and labour as determined by a landscape architect or other qualified person to the satisfaction of the Regional District. - (lvi) Applicants are encouraged to refer to the most recent edition of the British Columbia Landscape Standards published by the BC Society of Landscape Architects when creating their plan.
+Landscaping should be used in site design to achieve the following list of objectives:

+- (A) retain existing healthy, mature trees and new plantings should consist of indigenous vegetation or other noninvasive vegetation suitable for local environmental conditions; - (B) utilize a variety of native plants that are drought tolerant suitable to local growing conditions; - (C) enhance the pedestrian experience aesthetics, (e.g., weather conditions, safe movement throughout site and visual separation from and between uses) and compliment the development and surrounding area; - (D) add texture and three dimensional components to the site (e.g., ground level planting, raised beds, shrubs, tree canopy) and avoid creating areas that are predominately bark mulch, gravel or other similar materials;

-Example of parking plan with safe pedestrian access and landscaping features.
+Example of parking plan with safe pedestrian access and landscaping features